Jolokia Protocol

 Responses

-Responses are always encoded in UTF-8 JSON, regardless whether the request was a GET or POST request.
+Jolokia responses are always encoded in UTF-8 JSON format, whether the request was a GET or POST request.
 In general, two kinds of responses can be classified: In the normal case, an HTTP Response with response code 200 is returned, containing the result of the operation as a JSON payload.
 In case of an error, a 4xx or 5xx code will be returned and the JSON payload contains details about the error occurred (e.g. 404 means "not found").
 (See this page for more information about HTTP error codes..).
-If the processing option ifModifiedSince is given and the requested value as been not changed since then, a response code of 304 is returned.
-This option is currently only supported by the LIST request, for other request types the value is always fetched.
+If the processing option ifModifiedSince is given and the requested value has not changed since then, a response code of 304 is returned.
+This option is currently only supported by the list request, for other request types the value is always fetched.

-In the non-error case a JSON response looks mostly the same for each request type except for the value attribute which is request type specific.
+In the non-error case a JSON response looks mostly the same for each request type except for the value attribute which depends on the operation being performed.

 The format of a single Jolokia response is: